Duke-GCB/SciComp-Materials/slurm/README.md

   seats are wasted; no one else can take the empty places, and the restaurant may lose money.

-“Never use a piece of bioinformatics software for the first time without looking to see what command-line options are available and what default parameters are being used” -- acgt.me · by Keith Bradnam
+"Never use a piece of bioinformatics software for the first time without looking to see what command-line options are available and what default parameters are being used" -- acgt.me · by Keith Bradnam

 #### Time
 This is determined by test runs that you do on your code during an